temidaradev/ebijam25/README.md

 ## Core Concept

 You awaken in the echo of a world long gone.
-Its form is broken, its essence divided.
+Its essence divided.
 Three layers persist:

 - **Mind**: Abstract logic and dreamlike architecture.
 Gravity shifts, space folds, paths defy reason.
 - **Heart**: Emotionally-charged terrain shaped by memories, longing, and loss.